E-Cordoba/hci-production-problems/pp-03/readme.md

 2. An explanation of three different points of guidance from your chosen guidelines (point to the specific URL where the guidance can be found) that you implemented in your sketch, written below:

-* HCI Guideline One (URL):
+* HCI Guideline One (URL):https://developer.apple.com/design/human-interface-guidelines/ios/controls/text-fields/
-* Describe how you implemented that guideline in your sketch:
+* Describe how you implemented that guideline in your sketch: I implemented this guideline by adding hint text within the data input location better guide the user when it comes to creating a account.
+  The previous version provided no example text so it might have been difficult to understand fully what they meant by a UI design point

 * HCI Guideline Two (URL):
 * Describe how you implemented that guideline in your sketch: